Gruodis/PhpStorm/README.md

 <h1 align="center">PhpStorm Settings on Linux OS</h1>

-## PhpStorm
 ### PhpStorm & Tailwind autocomplete & Commands available in PhpStorm terminal

-Download and unpack PhpStorm v2022.2.1 package to /opt location and running this installation should make commands available in the terminal.
+- Download and unpack PhpStorm v2022.2.1 package to **_/opt_** directory and running this installation should make commands available in the terminal.

 #### Create PhpStorm shortcut in OS Applications